MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/lync-cert/usb-and-video.md

 To find additional product information, pictures, and comparisons of tested audio, video, conferencing, and other products, see the partner solutions catalog.

 ## About "Optimized for Lync" devices
-USB audio and video devices are tested and qualified for Lync through the <!-- need fresh link here --> [Compatible Devices Program](https://technet.microsoft.com/en-us/office/dn788951#compatible_devices).
+USB audio and video devices are tested and qualified for Lync through the <!-- need fresh link here --> [Compatible Devices Program](https://technet.microsoft.com/en-us/office/dn788951#compatible_devices)<!-- need added to this folder -->.
 USB desk phones and handsets, personal speakerphones, corded and wireless headsets, and HD webcams Optimized for Microsoft Lync are tested to provide the following:
 - Lync User Experience
 - Plug and play: once connected, a device registers on Lync server and is ready to use
 - First run experience: Automatic detection of a device with a direct link to user guide and other useful tools and documentation